emlun/commons-xmlconfiguration-ignored-key/README.md

 Demo: Apache Commons XMLConfiguration ignores the configuration key immediately following one whose value contains a comma

-- Expected: The test succeeds
+- Expected: All tests succeed
-- Actual: The test fails
+- Actual: The tests `testWithOnlyComma`, `testWithCommaSeparatedList` and `testWithOnlyCommaWithStringBuilder` fail

 Running